CarolMoore19/Patient-Experience/README.md

 #### Overview
 Individual student project for Computational Methods in Health Informatics at George Mason University, Fall 2020.
-This is my first project to make extensive use of Python and HTML.

 #### Motivation
 According the Beryl Institute, a center for thought leadership in patient experience, "PX encompasses “All touch-points of people processes, policies, communications, actions and environment.”
 I was inspired by the US Department of Veterans Affairs' Patient Journey map, which highlights the impact of both clinical and non-clinical factors on the patient's emotions and sense of ease.